 Artist Susan C. Price explains how her paintings evolve, what motivates her, and how to get her original work!

 We’ve always gotten a kick out of this logo since Unkie Monkie Studios found it on a matchbook cover years ago.
 There isn’t much available on the history of the Bunnys Waffle Shops chain beyond the fact that there were at least 3 locations in San Francisco, California: 1102 Market Street, 964 Market Street, and 11 McAllister Street.
 An internet image search reveals several pieces of dishware originally manufactured by Tepco China for the restaurant.
-An Unkie Monkie Studios fan contacted us who’s parents frequented Bunnys during the early 1940s, and who visited Bunnys regularly as an adult in the 1960s.
-We who grew up in the San Francisco Bay Area in the 1970s and 1980s never ran across any of the Bunnys locations, unfortunately.
+An Unkie Monkie Studios fan contacted us recently who’s parents frequented Bunnys during the early 1940s, and who himself visited Bunnys regularly as an adult in the 1960s.
+One of our employees who grew up in the San Francisco Bay Area in the 1970s and 1980s never ran across any of the Bunnys locations, unfortunately.

 Susan C. Price has made a selection of her original paintings available on leggings and other apparel in her Art Of Where online store.
 They always turn heads wherever she or her fans wear them!